Posted on · 7 min to read · 1313 words

 I am used to rofi or wofi to start my applications via keyboard only.
 On macOS, I simply use Command + Space to get spotlight search to start applications and search for other things.
 This is more or less the same workflow as on my Linux machine.

-8. Application scaling
+8. Application Scaling

 Scaling on a 4K display works like a charm.